byouness/byouness.github.io/pages/about.md

 tags: [About]
 ---

+I am Youness, a quantitative finance / counterparty credit risk professional living in Paris.

-My blog where I share thoughts and tutorials around finance, data science, programming and math.
+This is a blog where I share thoughts and tutorials about quantitative finance, data science, programming and other topics.

-Powered by [Jekyll](http://jekyllrb.com/), and the [Type on Strap](https://github.io/sylhare/Type-on-Strap) theme.
+For more info, or to get in touch, please refer to my [LinkedIn](https://www.linkedin.com/in/ybouisouden/), [QuantStackExchange](https://quant.stackexchange.com/users/26242/byouness) and [StackOverflow](https://stackoverflow.com/users/2699660/byouness) profiles.

 <!--
 ## Contact